-An address expression identifying a memory location or register that indicates the starting byte address of the CDB in main memory.
+An address expression identifying a memory location or register (the latter for use of the indirect addressing technique) that indicates the starting byte (MLCP) or word (DLCP) address of the CCB in main memory.

 CF

 An address expression identifying a memory location or register that contains a channel number and a function code.
 The format of CF is the same as that described under CF for an IO instruction, earlier in this section.